 This put the civil calendar out of sync with the rising of Sirius by nearly one day every 4 years.
 While this was of little importance during the first years of Egypt, after the first generation (approximately 72 years) the rising of Sirius was 18 days later that the beginning of the Civil Year and had the Calendar been observed, the flooding of the Nile would have been a disaster.
 Sirius was the constant, and it was this star, and not the calendar that signaled the rising of the Nile.
 Thus began the first period of the Civil Calendar which fell behind the rising of Sirius by an increasing number of days each century.
 That is, Sirius' rising would advance one day every four years so that beginning with the seventy second year of the first year, Sirius would have rising (under the modern calendar) on July 10th instead of June 21st.
 Over the centuries Sirius would continue advancing until it again rose on the first day of the Civil Calendar.

 This has led the brilliant minds of Egyptology to assign a period of 1460 years to the Sotic (original pronunciation of Sothic) Cycle, based on 365 days of the Egyptian year, times the 4 years in which Sirius rose a day later, to equal 1460.
-This calculation is of course, wrong.
-The earth is not completely round, and it does not rotate in a perfect ball.
+This calculation is of course, wrong, for several reasons. it assumes 365.25 instead of 365.2425 days per year, and that 10 minutes 48 seconds per year adds up over a thousand years.
+Also, the earth is not completely round, and it does not rotate in a perfect ball.
 Instead the earth wobbles in what is known as the Precession of the Equinox.
 This wobble take approximately 25,800 years to go from a beginning point and return to that point.
 But the earth doesn't really return to the exact point in space because of at least two other factors, the perihelion precession and the obliquity of the ecliptic.
 Simply put, The Sun appears (as viewed from the earth) to move backward through the stars at the rate of about 1 degree every 72 years.

 This means that under our modern calendar, if Sirius rose with the sun on June 21 on year zero, the precession, or wobble of the earth, would have Sirius rise on June 22, 72 years later.
 That would happen, of course, only if there were no other factors to consider (which there are).
 In the 1460 years assigned to the Sothic Cycle by Egyptologists, Sirius would rise with the sun more than 20 days later, or on July 10th.
 So, if the brilliant Egyptologists ever went out and actually looked for the rising of Sirius on June 21, they would have a long wait.
 The Egyptians were not so brilliant.
 They actually went by what they could observe and made no such calculations.
 Empirical observations would have told the early Egyptians that Sirius was nowhere near the rising with the Civil Calendar 1460 years after the beginning of the first Cycle.
 If Sirius actually rose 20 days later (on July 10) it would take longer than 20 years for the Egyptians to discover this because their Civil Calendar was still out of sync with the Sotic (Sothic) Cycle by that one day every 4 years.
 In other words it would take an additional 80 years for the civil calendar to coincide with Sirius rising with the sun; and of course, during that additional 80 years, the precession would add over one additional day (4 years) to the watcher.
 That would have made the first Sothic Cycle 1540 years, and not the 1460 years assigned to it by Egyptologists.
 But there is another factor which makes 80 years inaccurate - after all that is a mathematical calculation, and not one that the Egyptians would have observed.